escapegameibk/host/README.md

 events array.
 So each array in the second dimension, is directly linked to the corresponding event, in the event array.
-The second dimension contains arrays of triggers, with each array representing a hint, so an event may have any amount of hints, iwith each any amount of triggers.
+The second dimension contains arrays of triggers, with each array representing a hint, so an event may have any amount of hints, with each any amount of triggers.
+A specified "hidden" or "hintable" field doesn't change this behaviour.

 ### Auto hinting